 Permitted at most natural and archaeological sites; prohibited or restricted at mosques (especially inside), military areas, government buildings, and always require permission for photographing people

-How much time should I allocate for sightseeing?
+How much time do I need for Afghanistan's main attractions?

-Kabul highlights need 2-3 days; Bamiyan/Band-e Amir needs 2 days minimum; Herat requires 2 days; Mazar-i-Sharif 1-2 days β allow 7-10 days for a meaningful survey of Afghanistan's key sites
+Kabul highlights need 2-3 days; Bamiyan/Band-e Amir needs 2 days minimum; Herat requires 2 days; Mazar-i-Sharif 1-2 days — allow 7-10 days for a meaningful survey of Afghanistan's key sites